daffaalam/flutter_installer_cli/README-en.md

 1. Clone or download this [repository](https://github.com/daffaalam/flutter_installer_cli).
 2. Install `Dart` from https://dart.dev/get-dart.
 3. Run on project: `dart2native bin/flutter_installer_cli.dart`.
-4. Tip: If you don't have MacOS, you can use [CI/CD Codemagic](https://codemagic.io/).
+4. Tip: If you don't have MacOS, you can use CI/CD [Codemagic](https://codemagic.io/) or [Gitlab](https://docs.gitlab.com/ee/ci/README.html).

 ## Other